Quantitative characterization of finite simple groups: a complement: The spectrum characterization of finite simple groups

 The literature \cite{108, 202} respectively discussed finite groups with orders of elements as consecutive odd integers, and finite groups with orders of elements as consecutive integers except for some primes.

 \begin{pro} By analogizing Theorem \ref{2.12}, we investigate finite groups whose spectrum consist of segmented consecutive integers.
-For example, $\pi_e(A_5)=\{1, 2, 3, 5\}$ (See \cite{184}) and $\pi_e(\PSL_2(7))=\{1, 2, 3, 4, 7\}$ (See \cite{160}) both represent finite simple groups with spectrum consisting of two segments of consecutive integers.
+For example, $\pi_e(A_5)=\{1, 2, 3, 5\}$ \textup{(See \cite{184})} and $\pi_e(\PSL_2(7))=\{1, 2, 3, 4, 7\}$ \textup{(See \cite{160})} both represent finite simple groups with spectrum consisting of two segments of consecutive integers.
 Furthermore, for finite groups with segmented consecutiveness, determine their maximum length of consecutive integers.
 For instance, in the case of consecutive, which is an $\OC_n$ group, with a length of $8$. \end{pro}

 Notice that the order of an element in a group is the order of cyclic subgroup.
-In \cite{51, 171} they provided finite groups with orders of abelian subgroups and orders of proper subgroups are consecutive integers, respectively.
+Yanquan Feng \cite{51} and the author \cite{171} provided finite groups with orders of abelian subgroups and orders of proper subgroups are consecutive integers, respectively.
 Furthermore, since the order of an element in a group is a conjugation invariant.
-In \cite{150} Qian investigated the finite groups with consecutive nonlinear character degrees.
+Guohua Qian \cite{150} investigated the finite groups with consecutive nonlinear character degrees.